 We supply cavity slabs from leading manufacturers such as Knauf Insulation and Rockwool.
 At Trade Insulations, we take pride in providing top brands at trade prices.
 Our cavity slabs come in a variety of thicknesses and sizes.

 Cavity slab insulation is used in cavity walls.
 Most cavity slab insulation products can be friction-fitted for ease of use.
 Our cavity slab product range boasts thermal, acoustic, fireproof, and water repellent properties.
-In addition to this, cavity slab insulation such as the Dritherm range are rot proof, odorless, non-hygroscopic.
+In addition to this, cavity slab insulation such as the Dritherm range is rot proof, odorless, non-hygroscopic.
 This means they do not encourage vermin and also the growth of mould, fungi, or bacteria.
 Full specifications of the products can be found on the product pages.

 We offer only our very best prices on cavity slab insulation!